mikewest/mgc/mikewest.org/2009/2009-05-01-virtualization-tips.markdown

     - tinyxp
     - jeos
     - ubuntu
+Teaser:    "In the last three weeks, I've set up something like 6 virtual machines to play with a variety of bits and pieces of things that I come across.
+Here are a few lessons learned."
 ---
 In the last three weeks, I've set up something like 6 virtual machines to play with a variety of bits and pieces of things that I come across.
 Virtual machines are a perfect fit for, say, setting up [CouchDB][] to see how it works, or for giving [Varnish][] a try.
 They have the distinct advantage of being more or less throw-away sandboxes, where I simply don't have to worry about accidentally screwing things up.
 If I break PHP or PHPUnit on my development laptop, then I've got real problems; if I break it in a VM, I make a new one.